LunarG/VulkanSamples/src/README-cmake.md

 glslshader-vert.spv, residing in the same directory as the originals.

 ## TODO

-- flesh out the build framework for Windows
-- samples with more than one source file?
+- samples with more than one source file
-- other variations and types of shaders?
-(TBD)
+- support other variations and types of shaders (TBD)